c17julka/AHEx/README.md

 Examensarbete

+*WARNING: This script does not work on the new, redesigned version of Global News*

 ## Instructions on how to use the script:
 1. Download and open Mozilla Firefox
 2. Download Code Injector from Firefox Browser Add-Ons (https://addons.mozilla.org/en-US/firefox/addon/codeinjector/)